-Infidelity causes intense emotional pain, but an affair doesn't have to mean the end of your marriage.
+Infidelity may cause intense emotional pain.
+But an affair doesn't have to mean the end of a marriage.
 Understand how a marriage can be rebuilt after an affair.By Mayo Clinic Staff

-Few marital problems cause as much heartache and devastation as infidelity, which undermines the foundation of marriage itself.
-However, when both spouses are committed to authentic healing, most marriages survive and many marriages become stronger with deeper levels of intimacy.
+Few problems in a marriage cause as much heartache and deep pain as infidelity.
+When both spouses are committed to healing and rebuilding the relationship, though, many marriages survive.
+In some cases, they may even become stronger, with deeper levels of intimacy.

-Infidelity isn't a single, clearly defined situation — and what's considered infidelity varies among couples and even between partners in a relationship.
-For example, is an emotional connection without physical intimacy considered infidelity?
-What about online relationships?
-Each person and couple need to define for themselves what constitutes infidelity in the context of their marriage.
+Infidelity isn't a single, clearly defined situation.
+What's considered infidelity can be different among couples and even between spouses.
+For example, is an emotional connection without sex considered infidelity?
+What about an online relationship or online sexual activity?
+Each person and each couple needs to define what infidelity means within a marriage.

 Why affairs happen

-- Loss of fondness and caring for each other
+- Loss of fondness, love and care for each other.

-- Breakdown of communication related to emotional and relationship needs
+- Breakdown of communication about emotional and relationship needs.

-- Addiction, including addiction to sex, gambling, drugs or alcohol
+- Addiction, such as addiction to alcohol, sex, romance or drugs.

 Discovering an affair

 - Don't make rash decisions.
-If you think you might physically hurt yourself or someone else, seek professional help immediately.
+If you think you might physically hurt yourself or someone else, seek help from a medical professional right away.

 - Give each other space.
-The discovery of an affair is always intense.
-You might find yourself acting erratically or unlike yourself as you attempt to grasp what has happened.
-Try to avoid emotionally intense discussions as you begin the healing process.
+The discovery of an affair can be intense.
+As you try to grasp what has happened, you might find yourself acting in unpredictable ways or doing things that you usually wouldn't.
+Give yourself and your partner some time.
+Try to avoid emotionally charged discussions as you begin the healing process.

-Seek support.
-It can help to share your experience and feelings with trusted friends or loved ones who can support, encourage and walk along with you on your healing path.
+- Seek support.
+It can help to share your experience and feelings with trusted friends or loved ones who support and encourage you.
 Avoid people who tend to be judgmental, critical or biased.

 - Take your time.
-Even though you might have a deep desire to understand what has happened, avoid delving into the intimate details of the affair initially.
-Doing so without professional guidance might be harmful.
+Even though you might have a deep desire to understand what has happened, don't go into the intimate details of the affair right away.
+Doing so without the guidance of a professional, such as a marriage counselor, might be harmful.

-Recovering from an affair will be one of the most challenging chapters in your life.
-This challenge will come with a lot of ambivalence and uncertainty.
-However, as you rebuild trust, admit guilt, learn how to forgive and reconcile struggles, it can deepen and strengthen the love and affection we all desire.
+Recovering from an affair can be one of the most challenging times in a marriage.
+This challenge may come with mixed feelings and uncertainty.
+But as spouses rebuild trust, take responsibility for their actions, resolve conflict and forgive, the process may deepen and strengthen love and affection.

 Consider these steps to promote healing: